CivicActions/guidebook/docs/020-about-us/culture.md

 ### Q: Someone put something in Slack or said something at a meeting that I find very offensive.
 What should I do?

 A: If you're comfortable communicating directly with the person who offended you, please start there.
-You can tell them that what they said was offensive, how it made you feel and why it's inappropriate (this can be done in the form of a "withhold" conversation as mentioned above).
-If you're not comfortable addressing them directly or you have been harassed, you should talk to a member of the PeopleOps or Ops Team to help resolve the issue or report as appropriate.
+You can tell them that what they said was offensive, how it made you feel and why it's inappropriate (this can be done in the form of a "tension" conversation as mentioned above).
+If you're not comfortable addressing them directly or you have been harassed, you should talk to a member of the PeopleOps or your manager to help resolve the issue or report as appropriate.
 If you are told that content you shared is offensive or otherwise inappropriate you are expected to remove the content and consider if it is consistent with CivicActions' culture, CivicActions' code of conduct, and being respectful of others before sharing it again.
 This is particularly true in CivicActions social Slack channels where content sharing should be welcomed by everyone participating in the channel in good faith.

-If you would like to speak to a counselor confidentially, TriNet provides CivicActions employees with access to an Employee Assistance Program.

 We highly encourage everyone to get support about anything that makes them uncomfortable, especially as our organization grows in numbers and diversity.
 CivicActions is a place where each team member sincerely desires the well-being of others, and everyone should feel free to speak up without fear of repercussion.
 You are or know of someone who is subject to behavior in violation of our [Policy Against Proscribed Harassment and Discrimination](https://handbook.civicactions.com/en/latest/030-policies/anti-harassment-policies/) you can follow the [reporting procedures](https://handbook.civicactions.com/en/latest/030-policies/anti-harassment-policies/#reporting-and-investigating-proscribed-harassment) in that policy.

 ### Q: If someone says something that could be interpreted as racist, sexist or otherwise inappropriate, how can I let them know that isn't welcome here.

 A: A technique that seems to work well is to just simply say "we don't do that here."
 This usually gets the person to realize that what they were saying was inappropriate and unwelcome and doesn't put you in a position to have to explain anything.
 It's simple and to the point (and easy to remember!)
+If you're not comfortable addressing it directly you can go to PeopleOps or your manager for support.